News of data breaches seem to come out every day. Here are a few things you can do to protect your information.

 To set up a security freeze you’ll have to contact all three of the credit bureaus individually.
 You can do it online or over the phone.
 You will be asked some questions to confirm your identity, but it shouldn’t take too long.

-Depending on your state, freezing your credit can cost anywhere from $0 to $10 at the other bureaus.
+Depending on your state, freezing your credit can cost anywhere from $0 to $10.
 Currently in Illinois, unless you are over 65, an identity theft victim with a police report, or an active duty service member, you will be charged $10 to place the freeze with Experian and TransUnion.

 It’s good practice to keep a constant, vigilant eye on your credit and personal information at all times.